Updated April 2026

 Classic Car Insurance Cost Guide 2026

-Indicative annual comprehensive premiums by vehicle era and value for an experienced owner.
+Indicative annual comprehensive premiums by vehicle era and value for an experienced Australian owner with limited use.

 Future Classic ($15k-$30k)